rexfordkelly/js-mini-bootcamp-1/2-functions/README.md

       return num * num;
    }
    ```
-   Now using the console, invoke you square function in the following ways:
+   Now using the console, invoke your square function in the following ways:
    ```js
    square(10) + 2;
    ```